Healthcare and the Psychology of Colour

 “There is no question in my mind that a calming, healing environment helps patients deal more effectively with their pain.”

-- Michael Henderson, physician and Cheif Medical Officer at University of Mississippi Medical Centre
+- Michael Henderson, physician and Chief Medical Officer at the University of Mississippi Medical Centre

 “The idea that a building’s layout, furniture, and décor influence patients’ medical experience isn’t new.
 It’s something we innately felt,” says Debra J. Levin, executive vice president of the Centre for Health Design, a non-profit group for designers, healthcare executives, and product manufacturers in Pleasant Hill, Calif.3